CivicTechWR/WRvotes/scripts/README.md

   + In the Google Calendar, give the email address of the service account "Make Changes to Events" permissions

+  + In the Google Drive, give the email address of the service viewer permissions to the folders that are to be synced.

 Deployment (update-google-calendar)